Home

 Next use your fingers to dabble some Vaseline on the page where you would like your first colour to show through later.
 Apply the Vaseline thickly enough to cover the paint properly.

 Now cover the entire paper again with another colour of paint or use several colours like I did.
-Avoid painting on the Vaseline.
+Avoid painting hard on the Vaseline.
+You don't want to smudge it.

 This next step is very important: Allow the paint to dry completely.
 If it is not quite dry, you will remove far more paint than you wish to in the next part.